sandienunez/sandienunez.github.io/_posts/2020-11-17-riding_on_rails_and_javascript_waves_portfolio_project_4.markdown

 Here are the steps that helped me debug and get back an actual string of data:

 ```
- 1. First make sure you run rails:db:seed just in case your data was wiped.
+ 1. First make sure you run 'rake db:seed' just in case your data was wiped.
 This happened to me many times throughout the project when I had previously changed attribute names or dropped tables.
  2. Call your object, call save on your object if you are using .new active record method

 [1] pry(#<ListingsController>)> listing